|

 perceived riskiness of the cashflows.
 The discount rate reflects two things:

-History: Discounted cash flow was first formally articulated in John Burr
+History: DCF was first formally articulated in John Burr

 Williams' 1938 text 'The Theory of Investment Value' after the market crash